clclab/clc-labs/lab-5-evolutionary-dynamics/lab-5.md

 \ask What is the likelihood of the tree in Figure \ref{fig:phylo-ancestors}?
 \end{itemize}

-In order to calculate the likelihood, we've assumed quite a few things.
-To begin with, we don't actually know the whether or not the pentatonic scale trait was present in the ancestors.
-We can deal with this problem by calculating the likelihood for *any* assignment of trait to the ancestors.
-This is done by looking at every possible assignment of the pentatonic scale feature in the ancestors, and summing the likelihood calculated based on this assignment.
+In order to calculate this likelihood, we have assumed that we know whether ancestors possesed the pentatonic scale feature or not.
+However, what happens if we don't have this information (as is usuallye the case)?
+In this case we can still calculate the likelihood of the phylogenetic tree and the observed presence of the feature in the current population (the leaf nodes of the tree) for a given gain and loss value.
+To do this, we calculate the likelihood for *every possible* assignment of the pentatonic scale feature to the ancestors and summing all these likelihoods together.

 \begin{itemize}
-\askstar Have a look at the tree in Figure \ref{fig:phylo}.
+\askstar Have a look at the tree in Figure \ref{fig:phylo}, where we haven't assigned presence or absence of the pentatonic scale feature to ancestors yet.
 How many possibilities are there for the assignment of the pentatonic scale feature to ancestors?
 \end{itemize}

+This sum of likelihoods is the likelihood of our *observations* (the presence of the pentatonic scale feature in the leaf nodes) given a specific phylogenetic tree.
+Normally this phylogenetic tree would be created using phylogenetic reconstruction methods, but here we've just made one up.

 # The maximum likelihood solution

-Now that we know how to calculate the likelihood based on a guessed set of parameters, how do we find the actual parameters?
+We now know how to calculate the likelihood of a our observations for *specific* values of the gain and loss parameters.
+Since we don't actually know the gain and loss yet, we want to use the model to find the "best" values for the gain and loss parameters.
+Once we've found the best gain and loss values for a feature, we can calculate what would happen if evolution would run for a long time and determine whether the feature is a statistical universal.
+How do we find the "best" values for the gain and loss parameters?

 Finding the best parameters of a model given some data is a very common task.
-One possible way of doing this is to find the *maximum likelihood* solution.
-The maximum likelihood solution is the parameter setting that maximizes the likelihood of the observed data.
-There are several ways of finding the maximum likelihood solution.
-The simplest method is the so-called brute force approach, where we try calculate the likelihood for many different parameter and choose the one that maximizes the likelihood.
+But how do we define "best"?
+Let's make that more specific: we're looking for the values of the gain and loss parameters that *maximize* the likelihood of our observations.
+This is called the *maximum likelihood* solution.
+Remember that the observed data is the presence of the pentatonic scale feature in the five recordings.
+We know how to calculate the likelihood of these observations given a specific setting of the gain and loss parameters.
+There may be different ways of finding the maximum likelihood solution, but one possibility is to simply try *a lot* of different values for the gain and loss parameters, and calculate the likelihood of the observations under these parameters, and find the parameters that result in the highest likelihood.
+This is called the *brute-force* method.

-As you can imagine, this brute force method requires quite a bit of number-crunching.
-We have provided an R-function for you to try out the brute force method for the example we gave here.
-It contains the following useful functions:
+As you can imagine, this brute-force method requires quite a bit of number-crunching, which you wouldn't want to do by hand.
+We have provided some R code for you to try out the brute-force method for the toy example we explored here.
+It contains the following functions:

 \begin{description}
 \item[calculate\_likelihood(gain, loss)] calculates the likelihood of a tree for a given \verb|<gain>| and \verb|<loss>|.